 The ability to communicate well is vital in all spheres of life – and for those in business, the way you communicate can be the difference between success and failure.
-In this, the first of a series of occasional blogs by our presentation and communications trainer, Sue Carruthers, she gives the inside track on how to be more influential with your clients or customers – and make them want to buy from you instead of the competition.
+In the first of a series of occasional blogs, our presentation trainer, Sue Carruthers gives the inside track on the secrets of great client communication – how to be more influential and make them want to buy from you instead of the competition.

 In today’s fast paced and quick to judge society many people want a magic wand that will help them convince their customers (or potential customers) to buy their product.